stitchdata/docs/_integration-schemas/snapchat-ads/v1/audience_segments.md

   - name: "approximate_number_users"
     type: "integer"
-    description: "Approximate # of users in the segment"
+    description: "Approximate number of users in the segment"

   - name: "created_at"
     type: "date-time"